Wix vs Squarespace: Choosing the Best Website Builder in 2023

 Both Wix and Squarespace are exceedingly popular for their amazing plans and pricing packages.

-Their packages are designed keeping the different target audience in mind, be it solopreneurs, small to mid-sized organizations or large organizations with a website of over 30 webpages.
+Their packages are designed to keep different target audiences in mind, be it small to mid-sized organizations or large organizations with a website of over 30 webpages.

 Squarespace has 4 premium pricing plans.